nalej/docs/devices/devices-1.md

 The only thing we can change for a given device is whether the device is **enabled** or **disabled**.

-The result to this command is the device information in a JSON, like so:
+The result to this command is the device information in a list, like so:

 ```javascript
 ID            DATE              STATUS    LABELS   ENABLED